Despite Recent Rain, Drought In Western Colorado Has Become Even Worse

 DENVER (CBS4) – Even after a handful of rain events for many areas on Colorado’s Western Slope in recent weeks, there has yet to be any improvement to the drought and some areas have become even worse.

 A week ago 17% of western Colorado had “exceptional” drought which is the worst drought classification possible.
 This week 18% of the state is classified as having exceptional drought and almost 30% of Colorado still has at least extreme drought.
-That percentage has not change significantly in four months.READ MORE: Driver Cited For Causing Crash With Fire Engine On Parker Road
+That percentage has not change significantly in four months.READ MORE: Smithsonian Magazine Names Manitou Springs One Of Best Small Towns In Nation

 It should be noted much of the recent rain collected in areas such as Glenwood Springs, Grand Junction, Montrose, Telluride, and Durango came after the drought monitor released Thursday morning was compiled on July 13.
 Drought also usually takes a notoriously long time to develop and can take even longer to disappear.

 It has now been about eight weeks since drought was completely eliminated from the entire Front Range in May after very wet spring weather.
-That same wet weather never materialized west of the Continental Divide early this year and that is what has created the lopsided drought situation now found in Colorado.READ MORE: Did MLB All-Star Game Drive Up COVID Numbers In Colorado?
-Doctors Are Waiting And Seeing
+That same wet weather never materialized west of the Continental Divide early this year and that is what has created the lopsided drought situation now found in Colorado.READ MORE: Tech Companies At Colorado Air And Space Port Working To Take Industry To Next Level

 The contrast between areas separated by a short distance from one side of the Divide to the other is stark.
 Silver Plume in Clear Creek County has no drought whatsoever but Kremmling has exceptional drought in Grand County.
 The two towns are separated by only 40 miles!

 Isolated to widely scattered showers and thunderstorms are possible in western Colorado through this upcoming weekend but rainfall will be limited.
-There is also a 30% chance for afternoon thunderstorms in the Denver metro area will fewer areas getting wet compared to Wednesday.MORE NEWS: United Airlines Involved In Deal To Buy 100 Electric Planes
+There is also a 30% chance for afternoon thunderstorms in the Denver metro area will fewer areas getting wet compared to Wednesday.MORE NEWS: Larimer County Warns Of Increased Hospitalizations As Delta Variant Spreads: 'It Is Concerning'